TencentAILabVision/ARNet/README.md

 ## License
-ARNet is released under the MIT License (refer to the LICENSE file for details).
+The code and the models in this repo are released under the CC-BY-NC 4.0 LICENSE (refer to the LICENSE file for details).

 ## Citation